 The Join Features tool transfers attributes from the features in one feed, layer, or table to other features in the same feed or to those of another feed or dataset based on spatial, temporal, and attribute relationships, or some combination of the three.
 Optionally, you can calculate statistics for the joined features.

 - An analyst has data on crime incidents in a city.
-To analyze and study the impact of these crimes, it is necessary to understand the relationship the crime locations have with various city jurisdictions such as school districts, police boundaries, and neighborhoods.
-By using the Join Features tool, additional information about each location can be appended to each crime and the impact on various jurisdictions can be further studied and analyzed.
+To analyze and study the impact of these crimes, it is necessary to understand the relationship the crime locations have with various city jurisdictions, such as school districts, police boundaries, and neighborhoods.
+Using the Join Features tool, additional information about each location can be appended to each crime and the impact on various jurisdictions can be further studied and analyzed.

-- When joining features, you can join features based on a spatial relationship, a temporal relationship, an attribute relationship, or a combination of the three.If multiple features match the same target feature, you can determine if all the matching features will be joined (Join one to many) or if all the matching features will be summarized together (Join one to one) as follows:
+- You can join features based on a spatial relationship, a temporal relationship, an attribute relationship, or a combination of the three.If multiple features match the same target feature, you can determine if all the matching features will be joined (Join one to many) or if all the matching features will be summarized together (Join one to one) as follows:

 The spatial relationship that determines if features are joined to each other.
 The available relationships depend on the geometry type (point, line, or area) of the layers being joined.
-Available spatial relationships include:
+Available spatial relationships include the following:

 - near planar

 - near geodesic

 The temporal relationship that determines if features are joined to each other.
 The available relationships depend on the time type (instant or interval) of the layers being joined.
 Available temporal relationships include the following:

 - met by